Why Most Leadership Programs Don’t Change Behavior

 There’s accountability.

-There’s someone helping the leader connect the big idea to the very next conversation they need to have.
+There’s someone helping people connect the big idea to the very next conversations they need to have.

 That might involve coaching.
 Or peer accountability.
 It may involve follow-up sessions, reflection prompts, team feedback or intentional practice over time.

-Whatever form it takes, the point is the same: leaders, even great ones, are more likely to put learning into practice when it is reinforced over time through accountability, reflection and intentional follow-through.
-According to the American Society of Training and Development, people are 65 percent more likely to achieve a goal when they commit to someone else and that number increases to 95 percent when there are ongoing accountability check-ins.
+Whatever form it takes, the point is the same: people are more likely to put learning into practice when it is reinforced over time through accountability, reflection and intentional follow-through.
+According to the American Society of Training and Development, people are 65 percent more likely to achieve a goal when they commit to someone else, and that number increases to 95 percent when there are ongoing accountability check-ins.

 Because that’s where change either takes root or disappears.

-The leaders who grow are not always the ones who had the biggest breakthrough in the room.
+The people who grow are not always the ones who had the biggest breakthrough in the room.

 Often, they’re the ones who keep working on it afterward.